Running R in JHPCE¶

 R Basics¶

 During orientation, participants are shown a number of example files stored in a directory copied into new account home directories.
-There is a copy of the latest set of those in the directory /jhpce/shared/jhpce/class-scripts/
+There is a copy of the latest set of those in the directory /jhpce/shared/jhpce/class-scripts/.
+We have one set for users of the main cluster and a second for users of the C-SUB.
+You can copy the latest files into your home directory with this command, replacing "clustername" with either "jhpce" or "c-sub"

-rsync -av /jhpce/shared/jhpce/slurm/class-scripts/clustername/ $HOME/class-scripts
+rsync -av /jhpce/shared/jhpce/slurm/class-scripts/clustername/ $HOME/class-scripts/

 For that rsync command to work correctly, there needs to be a trailing slash on the path to the originals of the class-scripts.